jtilson/MMC/README.md

 perturbations, or the full self-consistent iterative solution.

 Example use cases: An assembly of molecules and the need to compute interaction energies for a given ensemble of orientations.
-This might include, for example, computing gas properties of oderate injected natural gas.
+This might include, for example, computing Gibbs Ensemble-based gas properties of oderate injected natural gas.
 This is an alternative to the traditional partial-charge based methods (such as using a TIP3P style potential) which replaces long range (1/R) explicit charge forces for the much shorted ranges (1/R^3 and less) in the MMC models.